openstack-archive/bareon-specs/specs/policy-based-partitioning.rst

 We introduce the new attribute in provision.json, called partitions_policy.
 This policy will control the way of how partitions are applied.
-The partitions_policy, working together with “keep_data” attribute of partition/lv will control the data retention.
+The partitions_policy, working together with "keep_data" attribute of partition/lv will control the data retention.
 The policy can be either:

 * **verify**